 A coma is a prolonged state of unconsciousness.
 A coma occurs when a part of the brain is damaged, either temporarily or permanently.
 This damage results in unconsciousness, an inability to awake, and unresponsiveness to stimuli such as pain, sound, and light.
-The word “coma” is derived from the Greek word “koma,” which means “deep sleep” (Koehler & Wijdicks, 2008).
+The word “coma” is derived from the Greek word “koma,” which means “deep sleep.”

-Comas may be caused by an injury, an illness, a stroke, tumors, drugs, alcohol abuse, and other damage to the brain.
-A person who is in a coma is alive but is unable to move at will, think, speak, or respond to his or her environment.
+A person who is in a coma is alive but is unable to move at will.
+They can’t think, speak, or respond to their environment.
 Important functions, such as breathing and blood circulation, remain intact.

-Comas are caused by damage to the brain—specifically, either the diffused bilateral cerebral hemisphere cortex or the reticular activating system, which controls arousal and awareness (Adukauskiene et al, 2008).
-Comas can be caused by many factors, including head injuries, loss of oxygen, bleeding or pressure in the brain, infections, metabolic problems, and toxic factors.
-Some examples include:
+Comas are caused by damage to the brain, specifically the diffused bilateral cerebral hemisphere cortexor the reticular activating system.
+This area of the brain controls arousal and awareness.
+Damage here can result from many potential factors.
+This includes head injuries, loss of oxygen, bleeding or pressure in the brain, infections, metabolic problems, and toxic factors.
+Some specific examples include:

 - traumatic brain injuries, such as those caused by traffic accidents or violent fights